How Does the Statute of Limitations Affect My Personal Injury Case in Maryland?

 - Wrongful death, and many more

-If you’re injured due to another’s negligence, consult with a competent and experienced Pikesville personal injury lawyer right away.
-Your Pikesville personal injury lawyer will file the claim for you and assist you even if the claim has already been set up with the insurance company.
+If you’re injured due to another’s negligence, consult with a competent and experienced injury lawyer right away.
+A lawyer helping clients with injury claims will file the claim for you and assist you even if the claim has already been set up with the insurance company.

 How Do I Know When the Maryland Statute of Limitations Begins In My Case?

 The three-year clock for filing a lawsuit or settling your personal injury claim typically starts ticking on the day the incident occurred; hence, time is not always on your side, especially if you suffer significant injuries and will need ongoing or long term medical care.

 This means that even if you initially feel fine after a car accident and four days later you develop pain, the statute of limitations will run out three years from the date of the car accident, not three years from the date you started to feel pain.